Adaptive Rate of Convergence of Thompson Sampling for Gaussian Process Optimization: Thompson Sampling Algorithm and The Main Result

+almost surely.
+Here $M$ is a positive constant and the function $f$ is assumed to be coming from a Gaussian Process with kernel parameters $\eta^*$. \end{assumption}

-The above assumption says that outside of a measure zero set, for large enough $t$ we have, $\sup_{\bsx \in \cx} \left| f(x) - \phi^{t}(\bsx)^T\btheta_{t}^*\right| < \delta_0(t)$.
-It gives a bound on the difference of $f$ and the projection of $f$ on the column space of the feature map from the kernel.
-If the kernel hyperparameters $\eta$ can be learned well, then this assumption intuitively holds. \begin{assumption} The kernel must belong to either of the following two classes. \begin{itemize} \item[(a)] \textit{Bounded eigen functions.} For this class of kernels, there exists an $M$ such that An example of this is when $\psi_i$ form a sine basis on $\cx = [0, 2\pi]$ \citep{braun2006accurate}. \item[(b)] \textit{Bounded kernel functions.} For this class of kernels, there exists an $M$ such that
+The above assumption says that outside of a measure zero set, for large enough $t$ we have, where $\delta_0(t)$ is a decreasing function of $t$ converging to 0.
+The exact rate of decay depends on $f$, but throughout the proof we only require that $\delta_0(t)$ is a decreasing function.
+Note that since $f$ is assumed to come from a Gaussian Process, it can be written as a linear combination of the feature maps from the kernel.
+Now, since kernel hyperparameters $\eta_t$ converges to the truth $\eta^*$, this assumption intuitively holds. \begin{assumption} The kernel must belong to either of the following two classes. \begin{itemize} \item[(a)] \textit{Bounded eigen functions.} For this class of kernels, there exists an $M$ such that An example of this is when $\psi_i$ form a sine basis on $\cx = [0, 2\pi]$ \citep{braun2006accurate}. \item[(b)] \textit{Bounded kernel functions.} For this class of kernels, there exists an $M$ such that

 A very typical example in this class is the RBF kernel, or the squared exponential kernel.
 All shift-invariant kernels fall in this category. \end{itemize} \end{assumption}